rgdawson/Rgd.Sqlite3/README.md

 Can use sqlite3.dll dynamically or statically link the sqlite3 library.

-For encryption, use Rgd.Sqlite3FDE.pas to statically link the FireDAC Encryption version SQlite and access FireDAC encrypted databases.
+For encryption, use Rgd.Sqlite3FDE.pas to statically link the FireDAC Encryption version Sqlite and access FireDAC encrypted databases.

 Credits: